Link back to the Teacher’s Guide Table of Contents

 In terms of glucagon, your students should easily be able to master this diagram: That’s because in liver tissue, glucagon’s activity is very similar to that of epinephrine.
 That’s the hormone we studied extensively in topics 4.1 to 4.4.

 Understanding the effect of both insulin and glucagon will leave your students with mastery of diagrams like this:

-And students will also be able to explain the differences between and the causes of Type 1 and Type 2 diabetes.
+For the last tutorial in this topic, Topic 4.5, Part 4: Understanding Diabetes, we look at how when blood sugar regulation breaks down, diabetes can result.
 If you’re like me, then you’ll feel great about giving your students some important information that might impact their nutrition choices, lengthen their lives, and set them up for the AP Bio exam.

 Additional Feedback Activities

 In terms of classroom resources for feedback and homeostasis., Flinn offers two POGILS

 - Blood sugar regulation

 To help your students pull together what they’ve learned from Unit 4,

 - Send them to this cumulative review page, where they’ll find, objectives, flashcards, and click-on challenges.

 - Complete the Unit 4 progress check questions on AP Classroom.